-2. You’re losing value on rewards transfers.
+2. You’re losing value on rewards transfers

 Some travel credit cards allow for 1:1 transfers to hotel and airline loyalty programs.
 The hitch is that you may end up transferring points or miles for a lesser value.

-Know how much value you’re getting up front for your rewards.
+Know how much value you’re getting upfront for your rewards.
 And pay close attention to any hidden costs.

-3. You allow your miles or points to expire.
+3. You allow your miles or points to expire

 Some travel credit cards have use-it-or-lose-it rewards programs.
 If you’re not putting your rewards to work, you’re essentially throwing money away.

-Smith says you may be able to extend the life of your rewards by making a small redemption or purchase to keep them active.
+Smith said you may be able to extend the life of your rewards by making a small redemption or purchase to keep them active.
 “Earning as little as one point could be enough to keep your rewards balance safe.”

-4. You buy points or miles when you don’t need to.
+4. You buy points or miles when you don’t need to